平特五不中

 QLS Program

-The Quantitative Life Sciences (QLS) doctoral program equips听graduate students with the quantitative and interdisciplinary skills they need to become the听next generation of leaders in the changing world of biology, medicine, and biotechnology.
-Throughout their degree, QLS students will benefit from the knowledge and expertise of over 90 researchers from various departments such as Biology, Epidemiology, Biostatistics, and Occupational Health, Computer Science, Human Genetics, Medicine, Neurology and Neurosurgery, and many more.
-Students tend to complete the program in 6 years and upon graduating, find employment in academia or in industry.
+The Quantitative Life Sciences (QLS) doctoral program equips听graduate students with the quantitative and interdisciplinary skills they need to become leaders in the fields of biology, medicine, and biotechnology.
+Throughout their degree, QLS students benefit from the knowledge and expertise of over 90 researchers from various departments such as Biology, Epidemiology, Biostatistics, and Occupational Health, Computer Science, Human Genetics, Medicine, Neurology and Neurosurgery, and many more.
+QLS students tend to complete their degree within 5 years, and find employment in academia and industry.

 Featured Highlights